IBM-Blockchain-Archive/marbles/tutorial_part1.md

 #SDK / IBM Blockchain Deeper Dive
 Before we examine how marbles works lets examine what the SDK did to get our cc onto the network.
 The options argument for `ibc.load(options)` contains many important things.
-An abreviated version is below:
+An abbreviated version is below:

 ```js
 	//note the marbles code will populates network.peers & network.users from VCAP Services (an env variable when running the app in Bluemix)